chrishop/bachelor-dissertation-supporting-code/README.md

 # batchelor-dissertation-supporting-code
-The supporting code for my bachelors dissertation
+The supporting code for my batchelors dissertation